naschidaniel/spatialMOS/README.md

 ## Configuration and Installation
 Copy the `fabric/settings.example.json` to `./settings.json` and adapt the file to your individual needs.
 Two environments are provided in the file: `development` and `production`.
 For local operation, only the dictionary `development` must be edited.
 The `production` dictionary entries are optional and only relevant for the server.

-spatialMOSv2 can be installed locally using the command:
+spatialMOS can be installed locally using the command:

 ```
 ./task.py local.install.quickinstallation